hrajend/SmMailService/README.md

 * Service should be up and listening on the default port 8080.
 The port is configurable in application properties.
 Please refer to the service configuration section to know more further.

 * Hit the API as shown in API usage section.

+# How to build from source ?

+## Pre-requisites
+Java - Open JDK 1.8.0_171

+Apache Maven 3.3.9

+## Steps

+* Clone this repo and traverse to the root of your local repo.
+* Run `mvn package`
+* Target binary will be generated in {root}/target/challenge-0.0.1-SNAPSHOT.jar

 # Service Configurations